Losant/losant-docs/getting-started/getting-started-with-arduino-wifi-101.md

 https://github.com/GetStructure/structure-sdk-arduino/archive/master.zip

-Next, add the library to your Arduino installation by using the Sketch -> Include Library -> Add .ZIP Library menu.
+Once downloaded, add the library to your Arduino installation by using the Sketch -> Include Library -> Add .ZIP Library menu.

 ![Add .Zip Library Menu](http://cdn2.hubspot.net/hubfs/742943/Website/Landing_Pages/Builder_Kit_Instructions/add-zip-library-menu.png?noresize=true "Add .ZIP Library Menu")

-You can now use the library by adding the following include in your sketch:
+You can now use the library by adding the following include statement to your sketch:

 ```arduino
 #include <Structure.h>
 ```

 ## Connecting to Structure
 Connecting to Structure with the Arduino WiFi 101 Shield involves two steps.
-The first is to connect the shield to the WiFi network.
-The second is to connect your device to Structure.
+The first is to connect the shield to the WiFi network, and the second is to connect your device to Structure.

 ```arduino
 #include <WiFi101.h>